 Unless propagation is prohibited because the plant is patented, Lithodora can be propagated by division in the early spring or fall:

-- Dig a hole for each plant large enough to amply accommodate the section, and at the same depth as the original plant.
+- Dig a hole for each plant large enough to amply accommodate the division, and plant it at the same depth as the original plant.

-- Thoroughly water and apply 1 to 2 inches of mulch around the plant to keep the soil moist and reduce weeds.
+- Thoroughly water and apply one to two inches of mulch around the plant to keep the soil moist and reduce weeds.
 Keep it well-watered until you see new growth in a few weeks.

 You can also propagate the plant from cuttings of established plants in mid- to late summer just as flowering comes to an end.